rajshah0904/Liquicity/CODESPACES_SETUP.md

-# TerraFlow GitHub Codespaces Setup Guide
+# Liquicity GitHub Codespaces Setup Guide

-This guide explains how to use GitHub Codespaces for developing the TerraFlow application.
+This guide explains how to use GitHub Codespaces for developing the Liquicity application.

 ## Getting Started with Codespaces